 A. Since its an historic data, it is part of the OPA, but the general attitude of people towards work and their skills falls under EEF.
 For instance, if you have a team of people who are not trained in the tool provided, it’s an EEF, and when you look at records of the organization to find out what is the average productivity number it is OPA.

 A. Yes, we do have this confusion and we need to take a question specific call, following points may help in deciding whether a given policy is OPA or EEF.

-Think EEF more like something is surrounded around project while you are working, and take OPA as lessons, tools, checklist which organization has acquired based on learning from past projects.
-I do not think one will get questions where they need to identify is the XYZ Policy is EEF or OPA in exam.
-Good understanding of the intent of these two terms should help you in cracking PMP®.
+Think EEF more like something is surrounded around the project while you are working, and take OPA as lessons, tools, checklist which organization has acquired based on learning from past projects.
+I do not think one will get questions, where they need to identify, is the XYZ Policy is EEF or OPA in the exam.
+A good understanding of the intent of these two terms should help you in cracking the PMP® exam.

 You may watch video on the same which would further demystify the enterprise environmental factors Vs. organization process assets.

 Enroll to our FREE PMP® Introductory Program to learn more about PMP® certification

 |PMP Certification and Training||19 Jan – 17 Feb 2023||India||More Details|

 |PMP Certification and Training||11 Mar – 9 Apr 2023||Bangalore||More Details|